Darxo/Hardened/README.md

 # Known Issues:

-- Using Recover will prevent you from using **Wait Round** for the rest of this round
 - **Student** will double-dip in the Manhunter Origin for Slaves
 - Vanilla Bug: Ifrit take far more armor damage than intended per hit